ThePagi/normal_to_height/README.md

 Options:
   -h, --height
           Should calculate height/displacement/parallax map?
-Will be save with _p suffix -a, --ao
+Will be saves with _p suffix -a, --ao
           Should calculate ambient occlusion map?
-Will be save with _ap suffix -g, --global
+Will be saved with _ao suffix -g, --global
           Computes downscaled passes to better approximate global differences in height -i, --iters <NOISY_ITERATIONS>